Haasbot Review: Is Haasbot Automated Crypto Trading Bot worth it?

 You’ll be able to pick up to fifteen different bots, depending on your pricing tier.
 How you want to trade will govern which bot you choose.
-Haasbot 3.0 is the basic, most often used bot but users can also purchase several custom made bots and integrate them in the basic software.
+Haasbot 3.0 is the basic, most often used bot but users can also purchase several custom-made bots and integrate them into the basic software.
 Some examples are:

 - Trade Bot (aka Haasbot 3.0) – executes trades based on indicators, insurances, and safeties.
 It is the basic, most commonly used bot that HTS currently offers.
 It’s very flexible and allows the user to configure very simple or extremely complex trading strategies.

 - Index Bot – a trading bot that works with a portfolio of cryptocurrencies, balanced according to your desires.
 The bot will rebalance your assets when one of the currencies has risen or dropped in value and breached the threshold.
 The bot comes in Crypto and Advanced index form.

 - The Accumulation bot – can be used to increase or decrease your position in a market.
 It will execute market orders with randomized order sizes and time delays (between orders).
 This lets the bot mask your position and perform your trade with controlled spillage.

 - Flash Crash Bot – one of Haasonline’s most popular and proven bots.
 It’s based on grid strategies adjusted for cryptocurrency markets.
 The Flash Crash bot sets pre-orders above and/or below a specified base price.
 Buy orders are placed at predefined price points that fall below the set base price.
 Conversely, sell orders are placed above this base price.
 When a buy order has been completed, the base price will be moved down and a sell order will be placed on the old base price.